yiochen/myHugoBlog/content/post/angular-d3-barchart.md

 ```
 This is very straight forward.
 We will use this directive on a `<g>` element.
 To get a reference to the native Dom, we inject it into the constructor. `D3.axisLeft` and `D3.axisBottom` both take a scale and generate the ticks and labels.
 We are allowed to call them every time input changes, because they will remove the old axes if there are any, and create new ones.
 Make sure we call `drawAxis` after `ngAfterViewInit` because that's when the Dom becomes available.

 We can use this directive in our `BarChartComponent`, but before that, we need to make some changes.
-We need to leave some space in the left and bottom of the chart for the axes. let's add two inputs to the `BarChartComponent`
+We need to leave some space at the left and bottom of the chart for the axes. let's add two inputs to the `BarChartComponent`
 ```typescript
  @Input() paddingLeft = 30;
  @Input() paddingBottom = 20;